yasumat/NormMinimization/README.md

 <img src="http://latex.codecogs.com/gif.latex?%5Cell_1"/> residual minimization makes the fitting more robust by
 minimizing the residual vector norm by <img src="http://latex.codecogs.com/gif.latex?%5Cell_1"/>-norm, making the residual vector *sparse*.
-The sparser residual vector means that there are more zero elements in the vector, which then corresponds to that the line (or polynomial) passes through as many data points as possible.
+The sparser residual vector means that there are more zero elements in the vector, which then corresponds to that the line (or polynomial) passes through as many data points as possible:

 <img src="http://latex.codecogs.com/gif.latex?\min_\mathbf{x}&space;\|\mathbf{A}\mathbf{x}-&space;\mathbf{b}\|_1" title="\min_\mathbf{x} \|\mathbf{A}\mathbf{x}- \mathbf{b}\|_1" />